snotskie/ttrpg/md/index.md

 ### Automatic History Check Success

 At GM discretion, you may automatically succeed History Checks if the scope of your History Stat is relevant enough to the Check and your History Stat Die is high enough, according to the table below.
-If you choose to automatically succeed this way, you succeed as though you had rolled exactly the Check's target, and this roll cannot be modified by other effects.

 | History Stat Die | Maximum Check target for automatic success |
 | ---------------- | ------------------------------------------ |